 Deep brain stimulation surgery may also help dystonia.

 Tips for Living with Dystonia

-- Connect with others who are living with PD and dystonia through support groups, online groups and organizations.
+- Connect with others who are living with PD and dystonia through online groups or support groups.
+Call the Parkinson’s Foundation Helpline at 1-800-4PD-INFO (473-4636) if you need help finding a group near you.

 - Pursue activities you enjoy and pace yourself for social, physical and creative activities.